 As a liberal, Michael Moore looks at the world through the lens of an oppressed vs. oppressor narrative.
-In other words, outcomes in an economy are the result of someone's insincere intentions.
+Outcomes in an economy are the result of someone's insincere intentions.
 It is because of this narrative that Moore believes that the American Healthcare system is worse than other countries.
 Moore finds stories and statistics that fit this narrative.
-I will argue that Moore's way of looking at the world causes him (and liberals in general) to misinterpret the facts.
-Once these facts are interpreted correctly, I believe they will show (1) that the healthcare system in America is not as bad as Moore claims, (2) that government-run healthcare systems are not as good as Moore claims, and (3) that the negative aspects of the American healthcare system are caused by the well-meaning government policies that Moore recommends.
+I will argue that Moore misinterprets the facts.
+I think that facts can be interpretted to show (1) that the healthcare system in America is not as bad as Moore claims, (2) that government-run healthcare systems are not as good as Moore claims, and (3) that the negative aspects of the American healthcare system are caused by the well-meaning government policies that Moore recommends.

 The first way that Moore's movie tries to make America's healthcare system look bad is by showing personal stories of Americans who had a negative experiences with the healthcare system.
 These stories were truly touching.
 I felt bad for the people who had to make difficult choices when it came to paying for healthcare.
 One couple had to move in with their grown up children.
 Another 79-year old man had to go back to work to pay for his medications.
 Anyone could sympathize with these stories.
 Concerning the content of the stories, there was nothing to disagree with.

 Disagreement does arise however when Moore tries to use these stories as evidence of his oppressor vs. oppressed narrative.
 According to Moore's narrative, the people in these stories are oppressed by health insurance companies and politicians who support free markets.
 The only way to help these oppressed people is to provide a government-run healthcare system.